Collier Row

-Collier Row is a neighbourhood to the north of Romford in Greater London, England, within the London Borough of Havering.
+Collier Row is a neighbourhood to the north of Romford in East London, England, within the London Borough of Havering.
 It is a suburban development located 14 mi northeast of Charing Cross.

 History

 Its name originates from charcoal burners who used to occupy the area.

 The area is based on a large housing estate built during the 1930s as part of the inter-war London housing expansion, with shopping facilities around a central crossroads.

 Remains of a Roman settlement have been uncovered in the area.

 Transport

 The area is not connected to the London Underground or National Rail networks; however, Hainault and Newbury Park Underground stations (Central line) and Romford railway station are nearby.
-Transport for London bus routes 103, 175, 247, 252, 294, 365 (24 hour) and 375 and commercial route 575 from Epping to Romford and Lakeside serve the local area, and it is planned that a future extension of the East London Transit could serve the area.
+Transport for London bus routes 103, 175, 247, 252, 294, 365 (24 hour) and 375 serve the local area, and it is planned that a future extension of the East London Transit could serve the area.

 The A12 (Eastern Avenue), which runs through Collier Row at its southern end, leads to London and the east coast of Essex, and crosses the M25 on its eastern section.